Also available in: 繁體中文 简体中文 日本語 한국어 Español

-The Loire Valley offers some of the most stunning views, cities and towns that France has to offer.
-Visit-able by train or car, it has lots of great thing to do and see.
+The Loire Valley has some of the most stunning views, cities and towns that France has to offer.
+The city is easily accessible by both train and car.

 Another great place to eat nearby is at an acclaimed fine-dining restaurant in the Château de Pray!

 Blois is a hillside city on the Loire River which is the capital of the region.
 The late Gothic Blois Cathedral towers over its cobbled city center.
 Nearby is the Château Royal de Blois, a former palace it features incredible royal chambers, and many paintings and sculptures from the 16th–19th centuries.
-A great place to check out is the fantastic Château de Chambord is one of the most recognisable châteaux in the world because of its very distinctive French Renaissance architecture, you can find out more about it on their website.
+A great place to check out is the fantastic Château de Chambord it is one of the most recognisable châteaux in the world because of its very distinctive French Renaissance architecture, you can find out more about it on their website.
 Book your skip-the-line tickets here!

 Travelling to the Loire Valley by car you have a few more suggestions as well as all the one’s you can visit by train.
 Here are some ideas for where to visit.